 Now a box will pop up listing all of your questionnaires.
 Click on the questionnaire for which you want to create the invite.
 Then click Add Email.

 2.2 Build the Email

 To build your message, you need to add all the information required.

 - Title: you can use the name of your questionnaire or choose any title you want.
 This will also be the title of the template.
 If you are creating a few templates, make sure that your titles are clear so you will be able to differentiate between them later.

 - Sender address: type the address you want to use to send out the messages.
 The actual message will be sent from our app from firstname.lastname@example.org.
-If you want your own domain as Sender Address, some DNS (Domain Name System) settings are required by you to set up the white label.
+If you want your domain as a Sender Address, some DNS (Domain Name System) settings are required by you to set up the white label.
 Contact email@example.com for more information.
-In this case, the reply-to address will be the same as the address the message was sent from, so your own electronic address.
+In this case, the reply-to address will be the same as the address the message was sent from, so your electronic address.

 - Contact list - You can select to add one or multiple lists.

 Most people are hesitant to open electronic letters from an unfamiliar sender.
 Use a name that the respondent will recognize or maybe the name of the CEO to give the e-letter more authority.

 If you have not set up DNS settings, it's a good idea to mention in your message a person from your company, that the respondents can contact in case of difficulty or questions, since if they just click "Reply", the message will not be sent to your address.

 2.3 Write the email